 Refuge International has become keenly aware of the inequality of indigenous women during the 13 years we have been working in Guatemala.
-Debra Lehr, a certified midwife and Nurse Practitioner, had traveled many times with Refuge International and had seen first-hand the struggles of Guatemalan women.
-Dr. Laura Fortner, an OB/GYN, had also witnessed the need of these women.
-In 2014, these two women, along with the leaders of Refuge International, made a decision to hold a women’s only clinic in Guatemala.
+Debra Lehr, a certified midwife and Nurse Practitioner, traveled many times with Refuge International and saw first-hand the struggles of Guatemalan women.
+Dr. Laura Fortner, an OB/GYN, also witnessed the need of these women.
+In 2014, these two women, along with the leaders of Refuge International, made a decision to hold a clinic week focused solely on providing healthcare to women.

-Volunteer Scot Leatherwood and the Bomberos of San Raymundo
+Volunteer Scot Leatherwood and the Bomberos (EMS) of San Raymundo

-In March 2015, I was introduced to the Bomberos of San Raymundo.
+In March 2015, I was introduced to the Bomberos of San Raymundo .
 As I am a Paramedic, it was only natural that I start a relationship with them also.
 I have been an EMS educator for over 20 years, but I was extremely nervous in meeting the Bomberos for the first time.
 I had no idea what to expect from them or what their training was.
-As they walked up to the clinic the first time, I was blown away, not only because of how sharp they looked, but you could see the pride they had in their service and the community they serve.
+As they walked up to the clinic, I was blown away, not only because of how sharp they looked, but you could see the pride they had in their service and the community they serve.
 You don’t even see that in a lot of EMS Services in the USA.
 I knew then that this was going to be an amazing meeting.